melvinloh/expenses_project/README.md

 **Challenges faced:** Being the first time I used ChartJS together with Django, I faced some trouble integrating them together and getting the data to render on the charts properly.
 Another issue was using Bootstrap's modal as a `<form>`, which was not rendering properly.
 However, using a modal form as opposed to redirecting users to another page was a deliberate decision I made as I believed this improves the user experience.

+**Video:** A short video demonstrating the features and usage of the web app is available at:

 ## Getting Started